The Importance of Music for People with Alzheimer’s

 Music can be implemented in a variety of ways to increase cognition and deliver pleasure.
 Some practical daily applications for music might be:

 - Start the day on a positive note – music can set the tone for the day with an uplifting track in the morning

 - Combine music with physical exercise

 - Winding things down in the evening – calming music can help alleviate sundowner’s symptoms

 Turn on the Music

-Music can behave as a truly meaningful resource for retaining and recalling older memories, creating new connections, and improving mood for seniors dealing with the various difficulties that come along with Alzheimer’s.
-Incorporating music in seniors’ daily lives in the context of their home environments, or at other activities in Kitchener-Waterloo-Cambridge, can be an accessible and effective way to add some vibrancy and interest into even the most mundane aspects of life.
+Music can behave as a truly meaningful resource for retaining and recalling older memories, creating new connections, and improving the mood of seniors dealing with the various difficulties that come along with Alzheimer’s.
+Incorporating music in seniors’ daily lives in the context of their home environments or at other activities in Kitchener-Waterloo-Cambridge can be an accessible and effective way to add some vibrancy and interest into even the most mundane aspects of life.